GSA/digitalgov.gov/content/resources/2/spanish-language-style-guide-glossaries-information-technology-terms.md

       </td>

       <td valign="top">
-        En lÃ­neaÂ â€“ Translators find that certain segments of U.S. Hispanics do not relate to this expression, which is then replaced withÂ &#8220;por Internet.&#8221;
+        En lÃ­nea â€“ Translators find that certain segments of U.S. Hispanics do not relate to this expression, which is then replaced with &#8220;por Internet.&#8221;
       </td>
     </tr>